epurpur/python-intro/README.md

 * Sometimes packages needed to be installed (3rd party packages) *pip - (https://pip.pypa.io/en/stable/installing/)
     *conda - (https://conda.io/docs/)

+#Mutablility
+* Some data types can be changed, others can't
+* Many reasons for this, a big one is performance
+    * Mutable data types (such as lists) are costly to CPU processingn power
+    * Immutable data types (like arrays) take less memory and processing power

 # Scripting vs Programming
 It's a matter of modularity.
 Programs are designed to be modular and work with other programs.
 Scripts are designed to be single use.